-amount of programming before, have a basic understanding of hardware, and a firm the three numbering systems mentioned above.
-The concept of converting a from deciminal to hexidecimal and/or to binary is not within the scope of this mentioned if you can't do those types of conversions there are probably some that will not be completely understandable.
+That is to say, no knowledge of the 8051 is assumed--however, it is assumed you've done some amount of programming before, have a basic understanding of hardware, and a firm grasp on the three numbering systems mentioned above.
+The concept of converting a number from deciminal to hexidecimal and/or to binary is not within the scope of this document--and if you can't do those types of conversions there are probably some concepts that will not be completely understandable.

-document attempts to address the need of the typical programmer.
-For example, there are certain features that are nifty and in some cases very useful--but 95% of the typical programmers will never use these features.
+This document attempts to address the need of the typical programmer.
+For example, there are certain features that are nifty and in some cases very useful--but 95% of the programmers will never use these features.

-1.1 Numbering Systems
+1.2 Numbering Systems and Code Sets

-1.1.1 Numbering Systems
+1.2.1 Numbering Systems